Gong: history, types of gong and everything you need to know

 The flat gong is usually struck by the player in the middle or slightly outside to produce a pleasant and harmonious tone.

-play the humpback gong
+Playing the humpback gong

 Gong instruments and their incredible variety of sounds

-Many other characteristics – for example, the environment in which a gong is used as a musical instrument – also affect how the sound of the gong sounds to us.
+Contrary to what you might think, gong instruments have a very broad sound spectrum, which can be influenced depending on the mallet or gong friction.
+From deep and bassy tones to very shrill sounds, the metal body of the gong can produce an exceptionally wide range of tones.
+How a gong ultimately sounds depends on various factors.
+The design of the gong plays a very important role, as a flat gong produces significantly different tones than a humpback gong.
+In addition, the material and its processing determine how a gong sounds in the end.
+Many other characteristics - for example the environment in which a gong is used as a musical instrument - also influence how the gong sounds to us.
 Basically, however, it can be said that the gong as a musical instrument can cover a wide frequency range between 1 Hz and 27 kHz (and possibly even beyond).
-Because of this special versatility, the gong as a musical instrument is often associated with the original tones and “primal sounds” of the earth.
+Because of this particular versatility, the gong as a musical instrument is often associated with the original tones and "primal sounds" of the earth.

-Buy Musical Instrument Gong at ollihess
+Buy musical instrument gong at ollihess

-Would you like to immerse yourself in the world of the gong and get to know this exciting musical instrument, which has a very long tradition?
+Would you like to immerse yourself in the world of gongs and get to know this exciting musical instrument, which has an extremely long tradition, in more detail?
 Olli Hess has put a lot of heart, sweat and effort into the creation of his gongs.
-Here you can feel with every note that profound passion meets incredible know-how.
-In this way the ollihess gongs become very special musical instruments and truly outstanding products.
+With every note, you can feel that profound passion meets incredible expertise.
+This is how ollihess gongs become very special musical instruments and truly outstanding products.
+Of course, you will also find all the gong accessories you need for meditative or invigorating gong playing in our online store, such as gong drivers, gong mallets or matching sound boxes for an even more beautiful sound.
+Just take a look at our online store and be surprised by the special variety that our handmade gongs have in store for you.

-Leave a Reply
+Leave a comment